Present bias

 Biological Parallel

-Squirrels cache nuts for winter—future planning—but when hungry now, they eat caches instead of foraging for new food.
-Present needs override future planning when energy is depleted.
+Squirrels and chipmunks cache nuts for winter—future planning—but when hungry now, they eat caches instead of foraging.
+Black bears entering hyperphagia before hibernation demonstrate the same pattern: starvation-response and metabolic-suppression circuits prioritize immediate energy over future stores.
 Present bias evolved because immediate threats (starvation, predation) kill before future benefits arrive.
-The bias isn't weakness—it's survival prioritization.
+Grizzly bears will raid salmon streams today even if it depletes tomorrow's population—the immediate-use-strategy dominates.
+The bias is not weakness—it is survival prioritization.
 When glucose drops and cortisol spikes, the brain treats now as existential and later as hypothetical.
-Future you can't benefit from present death.
+Future you cannot benefit from present death.